k8ssandra/k8ssandra-operator/docs/content/en/components/k8ssandra-operator/architecture/_index.md

 After the K8ssadraCluster controller creates the Reaper object, the Reaper controller creates a Deployment.
 After the Deployment is created, the Deployment controller, which is part of Kubernetes itself, creates the Reaper pod.
 This pod runs the Reaper process.

 # Medusa
-K8ssandra Operator provides CassandraBackup and CassandraRestore CRDs for performing backup/restore operations with Medusa.
-CassandraBackup and CassandraRestore objects are managed by their own, respective controllers.
+K8ssandra Operator provides MedusaBackupJob and MedusaRestoreJob CRDs for performing backup/restore operations with Medusa.
+MedusaBackupJob and MedusaRestoreJob objects are managed by their own, respective controllers.

 Here is the relevant portion of the manifest for the `medusa` property: